Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Related Work

 \section{Related Work}

-The Weisfeiler-Lehman test and its variants have been exploited in a wide variety of GNN models since \cite{xu2018powerful} showed that message passing GNNs are as powerful as the 1--WL test.
-To overcome the limit of 1--WL, a new GNN model is introduced in \cite{you2021identity}, where node identities are directly injected into the Weisfeiler-Lehman aggregate functions.
+In the seminal work \cite{xu2018powerful}, it has been proven that standard GNNs have the same expressive power as the 1--WL test.
+To overcome such a limitation, new GNN models and variants of the WL test have been proposed.
+For example, in \cite{you2021identity}, a model is introduced where node identities are directly injected into the aggregate functions.
 In \cite{morris_2019_WL_go_neural}, the k-WL test has been taken into account to develop a more powerful GNN model, given its greater capability to distinguish non-isomorphic graphs.
-In \cite{bodnar2021weisfeiler}, a simplicial-wise Weisfeiler-Lehman test is introduced, and it is proven to be strictly more powerful than the 1-WL test and not less powerful than the 3-WL test; a similar test (called cellular WL test) proposed by \cite{bodnar2021weisfeiler_c} is proven to be actually more powerful than the simplicial version.
-Nevertheless, all this proposed tests do not deal with edge-attributed graphs, certainly not with dynamic graphs.
+In \cite{bodnar2021weisfeiler}, a simplicial-wise Weisfeiler-Lehman test is introduced, and it is proven to be strictly more powerful than the 1-WL test and not less powerful than the 3-WL test; a similar test (called cellular WL test), proposed in \cite{bodnar2021weisfeilerb}, is proven to be more powerful than the simplicial version.
+Nevertheless, all these tests do not deal with edge-attributed graphs and not with dynamic graphs. \\

+In \cite{barcelo2022weisfeiler}, the authors consider a GNN model for multi-relational graphs where edges are labeled with types: it is proven that such a model has the same computation capability as a corresponding WL-test.
+The result is similar to our result on SAUGH, but the way we aggregate the message on the edges is different.
+Additionally, our work extends \cite{barcelo2022weisfeiler} from several points of view: the approximation capability of GNNs is studied, a relationship between the 1-WL test and unfolding trees is established, and edge attributes include more general vectors of reals.
+Moreover, all those studies are extended to dynamic graphs.

-Moreover, the WL test mechanism applied to GNNs has been also studied within the paradigm of \textit{unfolding trees} (\cite{Sato2020ASO}, ~\cite{zhang2021nested}).
-However, only recently it has been established an equivalence between the two concepts by \cite{d2021unifying}, and still, it is limited to static graphs without edge attributes.
+Moreover, the WL test mechanism applied to GNNs has also been studied within the paradigm of \textit{unfolding trees} \cite{sato2020survey}, ~\cite{zhang2021nested}.
+An equivalence between the two concepts has been established by \cite{krebs2015universal}, but it is limited to static graphs without edge attributes.